fundu-rs/fundu/fundu-gnu/README.md

 Note that `fundu` parses into its own `Duration` which is a superset of other `Durations` like [`std::time::Duration`], [`chrono::Duration`] and [`time::Duration`].
 See the [documentation](https://docs.rs/fundu/latest/fundu/index.html#fundus-duration) how to easily handle the conversion between these durations.
-For a full description of this crate see the [docs](https://docs.rs/fundu-gnu/latest/fundu-gnu)!
+For a full description of this crate and examples see the [docs](https://docs.rs/fundu-gnu/latest/fundu-gnu)!

 # Audience

 This crate is for you if you

-- seek a fast and reliable gnu compatible duration parser
+- seek a fast and precise gnu compatible duration parser
 - want it to simply just work without diving into many customizations
 - just like the gnu format
 - ...